 ‘B0’ relates to ‘Brine inlet at 0ºC’, ‘W35’ relates to heated water flow outlet of 35ºC.
 As you can see, the COP rating varies depending on the operating temperatures, and broadly agrees with the graph above.
 Never read a COP figure without questioning what temperatures the figure relates to.

 The input power should include power for fans and pumps within the unit.
 It should also include any energy required for air source defrosts (maybe 10%).
 Beware of optimistic ratings that relate to warmer days given that an air source heat pump will do most of its work in the winter,

 Seasonal Performance Factor (SPF)

-The actual SPF of a system (heat-meter output reading divided by the electric input meter) will be affected greatly by the whole system and the way that it is operated.
-If you want the highest SPF, it may be more important to fine-tune the design and operation rather than to get too hung up on the rating of the unit.
+The actual SPF of a system (heat-meter output reading divided by the electric input meter) will be greatly affected by the whole system and the way that it is operated.
+If you want the highest SPF, it may be more important to focus on the design and mode of operation rather than to get too hung up on the rating of the unit.